 The fee ("wettelijk collegegeld") is determined annually by the Dutch government.
-Click here to find more detailed and up to date information about Tuition fees.*
+Find more detailed and up to date information about Tuition fees.*

 Costs of Living

 On top of the tuition fees, you will need a minimum budget to cover your living expenses.
-Please consult the Erasmus website for an estimate of the costs of living in the Netherlands.
+Please consult these practical matters pages for an estimate of the costs of living in the Netherlands.

 For general information about studying and living in the Netherlands, visit the website of the Netherlands organisation for international cooperation in higher education, the NUFFIC.